 So you decided to start embracing your naturally wavy and curly hair and are looking for tips?
-After helping thousands of others on their curly hair journey I'm sharing my top 5 tips for curly girl method beginners to ensure success.
+After helping thousands of others on their curly hair journey I’m sharing my top 5 tips for curly girl method beginners to ensure success.
+Even if you’re not doing the curly girl method and are just embracing your natural texture after years of straightening, these tips will help!

 But before I get to the tips, make sure you have the foundation.
 Join my free Quick Start Guide To Mastering Your Curls email course and be on your way to fabulous curls in just a few steps!